Is Puerto Rico’s Hurrican Maria Trump’s Katrina?

 But the biggest issue relating to Puerto Rico’s debt is what happened in 1984.
 Strom Thurmond, the former senator from South Carolina, decided he was going to deprive Puerto Rico of bankruptcy protection that every state in the union has access to.

 When it comes to leadership, politicians continue to fail us, and we continue to allow them to fail.
+It is enough to wish politicians had the leadership and grit of the supreme commander of the allied forces.
 Make your voice heard.